Brief History of the GG and the Greening Greenfield Campaign

 Greening Greenfield worked with the Friends of Reusable Bags and the Greenfield City Council to pass a plastic bag ban (to take effect January, 2020).
 The GG Friends of Reusable Bags worked with many other groups to provide reusable donated, purchased, or volunteer-made re-purposed bags to residents who might not have affordable access to such bags.
 They held a well-attended workshop on converting old t-shirts into creative, sturdy reusable bags.
 CLICK HERE for more.

-We held a Drawdown workshop at the library where we engaged the community, including youth, in readings of Drawdown, a book that pulls together 100 of the most effective solutions to address climate change.
+We held a Drawdown workshop at the Greenfield Public Library where we engaged the community, including youth, in readings of Drawdown, a book that pulls together 100 of the most effective solutions to address climate change.
 The large audience came together for a short review and then broke into five working groups to brainstorm ways they can become actively engaged in inserting effective solutions into their daily lives.

 We continued to be involved in the Greenfield schools, supporting the 5th grade’s unit on water and raising trout, and participated in the Green River Clean-up.